inhumantsar/terraform-aws-github-runner/docs/test-lambda-local.md

 ### Extend deployment configuration

-Add the code below to your Terraform deployment, to allow your principal to use the Lambda role, and retrieve the lambda configuration.
+Add the code below to your Terraform deployment to allow your principal to use the Lambda role and retrieve the lambda configuration.
 Update your Terraform deployment and apply the changes.

 ```hcl
 data "aws_caller_identity" "current" {}